vaishakbelle/vaishakbelle.github.io/_posts/2017-08-15-tutorial-on-first-order-multi-agent-logics-in.md

 ---
 [Tutorial on First-Order Multi-agent Logics in Action](https://www.evernote.com/shard/s7/sh/208203d5-8ca7-4880-b7fd-5c688567685a/90582949ae4945de98387b6b35a7eda3)

-I’m giving a tutorial on _First-Order Multi-agent Logics in Action_ at IJCAI in Melbourne, Australia.
+I'm giving a tutorial on _First-Order Multi-agent Logics in Action_ at IJCAI in Melbourne, Australia.